clintlosee/personal-goals/README.md

 - [ ] Continue Python course
 - [ ] Look into Surge for portfolio site hosting
 - [ ] See if I can fix image loading with Webpack in Angular 2 on portfolio site
-- [ ] DVD storage/ripping
+- [ ] More DVD storage/ripping
-- [ ] Order prints Rita office Project
+- [ ] Order prints Rita office Project - Metal print
-- [ ] Follow up on Utah Valley Hospital images with Landon
+- [ ] Deliver prints to Lunceford
+- [x] Progress on FreeCodeCamp
-- [ ] Figure out ordering process from Art Decour (Tracy Behunin)
+- [ ] Jared and the Mill Concert
+- [ ] Look into Halloween site skin for work

 ### This Week's Reading/Watching List: